Hi, you are logged in as , if you are not , please click here

 In this course, you will learn both how to clean longitudinal data as well as the main statistical models used to analyse it.
 The course will cover three fundamental frameworks for analysing longitudinal data: multilevel modelling, structural equation modelling and event history analysis.

-The course is organized as a mixture of lectures and hands-on practicals using real-world data.
+The course is organised as a mixture of lectures and hands-on practicals using real-world data.
 During the course, there will also be opportunities to discuss also how to apply these models in your own research.

 Objectives: